Rob Ward for Ward 11

 Now more than ever, we need to practice responsible spending at City Hall.
 Just as a family does not go purchase luxury goods like cars, big screen TVs, and new furniture when times are tough, our city needs to be extremely diligent in cutting unnecessary spending to help aide Calgarians in our economic recovery.

-Simply stated – Calgarians know that now is not the time for vanity projects or unnecessary upgrades and spending unless it is for essential services.
+Simply stated – Calgarians know that now is not the time for large projects or unnecessary upgrades and spending unless it is for essential services.
+Let's nail our basics first before spending on large projects.
 Fiscal restraint now will ensure the long-term success of our residents and our City.

 Calgarians state that safety is one of their top concerns in 2020.
 Working collaboratively with the Calgary Police Service and the Calgary Fire Department to help engage local communities can result in a team effort that improves safety in our communities.
 When communities engage with these organizations, they learn how to better protect themselves, their homes, and their communities.
 Rob is committed to working with Calgary Police and our communities to ensure areas of concerns are reported and addressed.